kushtekriwal/Deep-Learning-Class/hw1/README.md

 Also take a look at `selfstr`.
 This includes some extra information that will print when you call `print` on the layer or the network.
 You don't need to change that, but you might want to do similar things in other layers.

+To update the gradients of a parameter, just do `param.grad = newval`.
+No need to change the parameter itself here.
+That will be done in the optimization step.

+You can expect the `LinearLayer` to take as input a 2D array of `(batch X features)` and it should return `(batch X output channels)`

 ### 3.2 ReLU Layer ###

 ReLU is a pretty simple operation, but we will implement it in two different ways.
 DO NOT implement ReLU in place.
 Since the gradient is undefined at 0 but is 0 for values less than 0, we will define the gradient at 0 to be 0 for simplicity.

+ReLU Layers (and all the non-linearities you implement) should accept arrays of arbitrary shape.

 ### 3.2.1 Numpy ReLU ###
 Fill in the code for the ReLU function using standard Numpy operations.
 Your code should work on matrices of any shape.